-SOME of the best experiences people have in their lives are those that are customised and connected to them on a personal level.
-These days, people increasingly expect to have such experiences across all of their brand interactions, whether it’s paying for coffee, ordering groceries online, booking travel or buying a car.
+SOME of the best experiences people have in their lives are those that are customized and connected to them on a personal level.
+These days, people increasingly expect to have such experiences across all of their brand interactions, whether it’s paying for coffee, ordering groceries online, booking travel, or buying a car.

 One way that companies are meeting this challenge is by integrating advanced digital technologies into the buying process—and automotive companies are no exception.
 Many automotive manufacturers and dealers in the United States are making significant investments in a variety of consumer-focused digital technologies, ranging from tablet-based product guides to virtual reality (VR)-enabled applications with an eye to increasing customer engagement on the showroom floor.
 The intent is to update and improve a sales process that has not changed for the better part of a century.
 But which digital investments will yield the most significant returns?

 This question is the more difficult because manufacturers and dealers differ in the outcomes they need from digital transformation at the retail level.
 Generally, manufacturers are looking to large digital investments to drive overall mobility strategies aimed at reshaping the way consumers engage with their brand.
 On the other hand, dealers are typically pursuing much more immediate digital solutions to drive operational efficiencies, reduce overhead, empower sales staff, and increase transparency while reducing friction in the sales process.
 Whereas manufacturers are investing to create omnichannel customer experiences, dealers are more focused on tactical solutions that integrate disparate data systems to ease information flow across the dealership.